Skip to content

 Groups provide a way to classify objects for control and display purposes.
 Groups are specific to object types.

-• In the registries objects are displayed by group thus making things easy to find and work on.
+• In the registries, objects are displayed by group, making them easier to find and work on.

 Workspaces: